hypertidy/meshroom/README.md

 TODO

   - DONE: STL output
+  - DONE: allow input from in memory matrix
+  - DONE (see below): maintain mapping for geospatial coordinates
-  - allow input from in memory matrix, and maintain real world z values
+  - maintain real world z values
   - capture output triangles
-  - sort out use of hmm, see notes below and in 00\_hmmr.cpp
+  - sort out use of hmm, see notes below and in 00\_meshr.cpp
-  - DONE (see below): maintain mapping for geospatial coordinates

 ## Installation